 1. What is the time management matrix, and how does it work?

 The time management matrix is a tool that aids in work prioritization according to priority and urgency.
 In his book “The 7 Habits of Highly Effective People,” Stephen Covey presented it.
-The matrix is divided into four quadrants, each of which represents a distinct type of task.
+The matrix is divided into four quadrants, each representing a distinct type of task.

 2. Who developed the time management matrix, and what is its purpose?